-From the deerstalker cap to the glass pipe, Sherlock Holmes’ outfit itself is a symbol of mystery.
+From the deerstalker cap to the glass pipe, Sherlock Holmes’ outfit is itself a symbol of mystery.
 Emulate the world’s best detective in dignified tweeds (the magnifying glass is optional).

 Halloween is the one night of the year you can indulge your uncivilized side.
 Do it as Tarzan in a suitably torn animal print cloth–the wilder you look, the better.

 Honor the King of Pop this Halloween with this rockin’ Elvis costume.
 You could either bring a microphone and put on impromptu singing shows, or you could take the Vegas Elvis route and pretend-marry your friends.
 Blue suede shoes are optional.

 Show your love for pointless paperwork and TPS reports with Office Space’s most clueless corporate figure: Bill Lumbergh.
 Walk around with a coffee mug, two-tone shirt, suspenders and belt buckle while you “Mmm-kay” at every chance possible.

 Brawny Man’s manly grin has been selling us paper towels for years.
 The muscular mascot is a funny and unexpected costume, and basic enough to create at the last minute.